This page has an overview of the proposed Kermadec Ocean Sanctuary.

 The area is already partially protected in the form of the Kermadec Marine Reserve and benthic protected areas (BPAs).
 The current reserve, an area of 7500 square kilometres, extends 12 nautical miles from the cliffs and beaches of the various Kermadec Islands and rocks.
 BPAs that extend beyond the 12 nautical miles provide protection from trawling and dredging, however the area above the seafloor is not protected.

 The Kermadec area is unique and one of the most pristine environments on earth.
 It includes the world’s longest chain of underwater volcanoes and the world’s second deepest ocean trench at over 10 kilometres.

 - over six million seabirds of 39 different species

 - 35 species of whales and dolphins

-- three species of sea turtles – all endangered
+- three species of endangered sea turtles

 - many other marine species unique to this area such as corals, shellfish and crabs.